 - Sexual Interference (Section 151 of the C.C.C.)

-This section makes it an offense to directly or indirectly touch, for sexual purposes, any part of the body of a child less than sixteen years of age.
+This section makes it an offense to directly or indirectly touch, for sexual purposes, any part of the body of a child less than fourteen years of age.
 The touching includes anything with either a body part or an object.
-The maximum punishment for this offense is imprisonment for a term of no less than one year and no longer than fourteen years when the offense is indictable.
-For summary offenses, the maximum term of imprisonment is two years less a day and the minimum is 90 days.
+The maximum punishment for this offense is imprisonment for a term of no less than one year and no longer than ten years when the offense is indictable.
+For summary offenses, the maximum term of imprisonment is 18 months and the minimum is 90 days.

 - Invitation to Sexual Touching (Section 152 of the C.C.C.)

-This section makes it an offense to invite, counsel or incite a child less than sixteen years of age to directly or indirectly touch another person (including the person who invites, counsels or incites) for a sexual purpose.
+This section makes it an offense to invite, counsel or incite a child less than fourteen years of age to directly or indirectly touch another person (including the person who invites, counsels or incites) for a sexual purpose.
 The touching includes anything with either a body part or an object.
-The maximum punishment for this offense is imprisonment for a term of no less than one year and no longer than fourteen years when the offense is indictable.
-For summary offenses, the maximum term of imprisonment is two years less a day and the minimum is 90 days.
+The maximum punishment for this offense is imprisonment for a term of no less than one year and no longer than ten years when the offense is indictable.
+For summary offenses, the maximum term of imprisonment is 18 months and the minimum is 90 days.

 - Sexual Exploitation (Section 153 of the C.C.C.)

 This section makes it an offense for anyone who is in a position of trust or authority over a young person or in a relationship of dependency with a young person, to sexually touch them in any way (including with either a body part or an object), or to invite, counsel or incite them to touch another person, including the person who invites, counsels or incites, in any way (including with either a body part or an object).
-The maximum punishment for this offense is imprisonment for a term of no less than one year and no longer than fourteen years when the offense is indictable.
-For summary offenses, the maximum term of imprisonment is two years less a day and the minimum is 90 days.
+The maximum punishment for this offense is imprisonment for a term of no less than one year and no longer than ten years when the offense is indictable.
+For summary offenses, the maximum term of imprisonment is 18 months and the minimum is 90 days.

 * “Young person” refers to someone sixteen years of age or more but under the age of eighteen years.